flyingmachine/nanoc-blog/content/programming/lein-trampoline.md

 However, like a doting father, the Leiningen process continues to stay open for the entire duration of your program's execution.
-If you have a long-running process, like a web server for your creepy Justin Bieber fan site, then Leiningen stays open the whole time consuming memory that could be put to use in compositing images of the Biebs with hearts all over them.
+If you have a long-running process, like a web server for your Justin Bieber fan site, then Leiningen stays open the whole time consuming memory that could be put to use in compositing images of the Biebs with hearts all over them.

 This is where the trampoline comes into play.
 It allows the Leiningen process to exit completely before your project's process starts.
 Now,